Search 0 Items

 The breathing technique is very easy to master.

-Just remember to breathe in through your nose and then a long strong breath out through your nose (or your mouth like a fire breathing dragon), whichever one feels more comfortable for you.
+Just remember to breathe in through your nose and then a long strong breath out through your nose (or your mouth like a fire breathing dragon if you have a cold).

 When you breathe out allow yourself to breathe out until you have no more air left.

-Feel your breath and your muscles working to push baby down – you are still pushing but using your breath as well.
+Feel your breath and your muscles working to push baby down – you are still pushing but using your breath as well, rather than holding your breath – it is like you are trying to squeeze the baby out.

-Then start again, long slow breath in as far as you can go, then a long strong breathe out again.
+Then start again, long slow breath in as far as you can go, then a long strong breath out again.

 A good way to feel this is when you blow your nose into a tissue that is what you should be feeling in your pelvic / vaginal area.